Ambrosia Software Inc. updated its versatile screen capture utility for Mac OS X

 “Barring any bugs introduced by new system software, this will be the last version of Snapz Pro X 1.0.x.
 We’re actively working on Snapz Pro X 2.0.0, with many major new features, as well as radically enhanced movie capture speed,” said Ambrosia Software.
 Screenshots of the new version in development have been posted to

 A note to users who received a free copy of Snapz Pro X with their Mac: “If your computer came bundled with a free copy of Snapz Pro X, the bundling deal is between Apple and their customers and includes the version of Snapz Pro X that shipped with their machine,” said Ambrosia.

 The company sells the full registered version of Snapz Pro X

-for users wishing to upgrade.
+at a discount for users wishing to upgrade.